 You can hear him on Fridays from 1-3pm he hosts The Score, a sports talk show which mixes lively debate and listener participation with interviews with some of the country's biggest sporting stars.

 Michael has become a familiar figure for football fans in Northern Ireland through his work as a commentator and reporter for

 Each week he can be heard providing live commentary, updates,summaries and interviews from the Irish Premiership and domestic cup competitions throughout the season across Radio and TV.

 He has also covered the League of Ireland on Radio Foyle's 'Friday Night Football' alongside Derry City legend Liam Coyle.

 Michael was invited to sit on a panel at the Belfast Media Festival to discuss the future of radio alongside leading figures in broadcasting across Ireland with BBC, RTE, Cool FM & Downtown all represented.

 The talk was held in The Mac theatre and was chaired by Noel Thompson in November 2016.

-As his commentary career continues to develop, Michael joined the Final Score team on BBC One NI in December 2016 and has since become a regular fixture on the programme.
+With his commentary career continuing to develop, Michael joined the Final Score team on BBC One NI in December 2016 and has since become a regular fixture on the programme.